mariofilllll/Consumer_Complaints_Analysis/README.md

 # Consumer Complaints Analysis

 ## Description
-This project analyzes consumer complaints to identify trends, recurring issues, and opportunities for process improvement.
+This project analyzes consumer complaints to identify trends, recurring issues, and geographical insights.
+The analysis provides an overview of customer concerns and company responses, highlighting areas for improvement in customer service and product quality.

 ## Included Files
-- **Consumer Complaints Analysis - Mario Filizzola.xlsx:** Dataset and analysis.
+- **Analisi dei reclami dei consumatori - Mario Filizzola.xlsx:** Excel file containing all datasets and analysis.

 ## Objectives
+- Identify the most common issues reported by consumers.
+- Analyze complaint data by geography to uncover regional trends.
+- Evaluate company responses and resolution times.

+## Features
+- **Complaint Analysis:** Categorization of complaints by product, issue, and response time.
+- **Geographical Insights:** Analysis of complaints by state with aggregated percentages.
-- Identify the most common complaints.
+- **Statistical Insights:** Frequency of recurring issues and the most common complaints.
-- Propose solutions to enhance customer satisfaction.
-- Provide recommendations to optimize business processes.

 ## Tools
-- Microsoft Excel for data analysis and visualization.
+- Microsoft Excel for data processing and visualization.

 ## Contact
 For more details or collaboration opportunities, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/mario-filizzola-58798a206/) or via [email](mailto:filizzolamario@gmail.com).